O.O (song)

 "O.O" is a song recorded by South Korean girl group Nmixx for their debut single album Ad Mare.
 It was released as the lead single by JYP Entertainment on February 22, 2022.

 Background and release

 On July 9, 2021, JYP Entertainment announced it would be debuting a new girl group in February 2022, the first since Itzy in 2019.
 On February 2, 2022, it was announced that the group would debut on February 22 with the release of Ad Mare.
 Six days later, the track listing was released with "O.O" announced as the lead single.
 On February 17, the first music video teaser was released.
 Two days later, the highlight medley video teaser was released.
 On February 21, the second music video teaser was released.
 The song alongside the music video was released on February 22.

+On October 7 and 8, 2023, Nmixx held their first fan concert, Nmixx Change Up: Mixx University, where the song was split into two separate tracks — "O.O Part 1" and "O.O Part 2".

+On February 22, 2025, to celebrate their third debut anniversary, Nmixx released a newly recorded version of "O.O Part 2" on their YouTube channel as part of the video "Nmixx 3rd Anniversary Live Clip (Band ver.)".
+Compared to the version performed at the fan concert, this new version includes a live band accompaniment.
+The two parts of the song, titled "Baila" and "Superhero", were included on Nmixx's first studio album Blue Valentine released on October 13.

 Composition

 "O.O" was written by Dr.JO (153/Joombas), composed by EJAE along with Brian U, Enan, MarkAlong, Charlotte Wilson, Chanti, Awry, Ayushy, Jan Baars, and Rajan Muse from The Hub, and arranged by the former three. was described as a song with "mixture of baile funk, teen pop, and pop rock" genres with "intense captivating trap intro".
 The A section of "O.O" was composed in the key of E minor, with a tempo of 133 beats per minute, and the B section was composed in A major with a tempo of 100 beats per minute.